Steve Bannon: Prosecutors arrest ex-Trump adviser over fraud | DW | 20.08.2020

 Bannon served as Chief Strategist in the White House during the first seven months of Trump's term.

 Prior to joining Trump on his presidential campaign as it entered its final few months, Bannon was the executive chairman of the online media outlet Breitbart News.
-The 66-year-old relinquished his roles at Breitbart and the data-analytics firm Cambridge Analytica, where he served on the board, to take the job alongside Trump.
+The 66-year-old has relinquished his roles at Breitbart and the data-analytics firm Cambridge Analytica, where he served on the board.